AntonHarbers/Forkcast/README.md

 [✔] Show ingredients as options in making a meal
 [✔] Ingredient Blueprint measurement units crud
 [✔] Ingredient Blueprint Store crud
-[] Searchable selection box for new meal ingredients [] adjustable new meal ingredient amounts
+[✔] Searchable selection box for new meal ingredients [✔] adjustable new meal ingredient amounts
+[✔] basic meal data Styling
+[✔] checkmark to set meal as "done"
+[✔] shopping list should not show done or past Ingredients [] Update/Delete Meal Data
 [] Deal with meal order
-[] checkmark to set meal as "done" (these ingredients should NOT show up in the shopping lists later) [] Update/Delete Meal Data
 [] Set up dummy Meal Data
 [] when opening shop tab:
 [] Ingredients that have been added to the meals should appear in shopping list (with their appropriate amounts) if they are still in the future